The Expat Autopsy

 The bigger cost is losing options.

-That is what this guide is designed to protect: your options, your judgment, your exit routes, and your ability to spot trouble before you are already trapped inside it.
+That is what this guide is designed to protect: your options, your judgment, your exit routes, and your ability to spot trouble while you can still do something about it.

 What This Is Not